-- 1. Competent Authorities shall provide [ESMA] annually with aggregated information regarding all administrative measures, sanctions and fines imposed in accordance with Articles 30A, 30B, 30C, 30D, 30E and 30F.
-[ESMA] shall publish this information in an annual report. - 2.
-Where the competent authority has disclosed administrative measures, sanctions and fines to the public, it shall simultaneously report that fact to [ESMA].
+- Competent Authorities shall provide the Commission and CEAOB annually with aggregated information regarding all administrative measures, sanctions and fines imposed in accordance with Articles 30A, 30B, 30C, 30D, 30E and 30F.
+CEAOB shall publish this information in an annual report. - 2.
+Where the competent authority has disclosed administrative measures, sanctions and fines to the public, it shall simultaneously report that fact to [...]
+CEAOB.